 podcasts and more.

-(Toronto, Jan.
-12, 2023) – Patients who see a family physician at a virtual walk-in clinic are less likely to see the same physician again in-person, and twice as likely to visit an Emergency Department within 30 days, according to a new study led by a team from University Health Network (UHN), ICES, Women's College Hospital and Unity Health Toronto.
+Patients who see a family physician at a virtual walk-in clinic are less likely to see the same physician again in-person, and twice as likely to visit an Emergency Department (ED) within 30 days, according to a new study led by a team from UHN, ICES, Women's College Hospital and Unity Health Toronto.

 A funding structure change introduced during the COVID-19 pandemic led to the rapid expansion of virtual walk-in clinics across Canada.
 Though the intention was to fill a gap in primary care needs, there is some concern over the quality of care provided through virtual walk-in clinics and a lack of data on how patients use this form of health care.